snubwoody/www/src/articles/gui-in-rust.md

 ## Events

-Because of the elm architecture I didn't experience this much, but I thought it would be important to note...

 Graphical applications are driven by events: do 'this' when the user presses that button.
 In most frameworks/languages this is implemented as a simple function, so you can do whatever you would like.

 **Svelte**: